leonardompp/ROS-Workshop/README.md

 - Day 0: ROS 2 lecture (if needed, depending on cohort's level of skill).
 - Day 1: Programming a node with topics, services and parameters, together with RQt and CLI tools.
-- Day 2: Using external libraries inside a ROS node.
+- Day 2: Using external libraries and packages inside a ROS node.
 ROS bags.
-Launch files.
+Bridging.
 - Day 3: Use of common external packages and how they typically integrate with ROS.
 Development of a ROS simulation.
 - Day 4: Real life robot package study.